vedantgattani/DEWPAT/README.md

 Computes the mean value of the per-channel gradient magnitude over the image.

+### Pixel-wise differential entropy

+Computes the differential Shannon entropy of the continuous-space vector-valued pixel distribution of the image.

+### Patch-wise global differential entropy

+Computes the differential entropy of the distribution of patches over the images, where each multi-channel patch is unfolded into a single continuous vector.

-### Global Patch Covariance
+### Global patch covariance

 ## Acknowledgements

-The global patch-based entropy measure utilizes the *Non-parametric Entropy Estimation Toolbox* by Greg Ver Steeg.
+The differential entropy measures utilize the *Non-parametric Entropy Estimation Toolbox* by Greg Ver Steeg.
 See the [**NPEET** Github Repo](https://github.com/gregversteeg/NPEET) (MIT licensed).
-It implements the approach by Kraskov et al, 2004, *Estimating Mutual Information*.
+It implements the approach in Kraskov et al, 2004, *Estimating Mutual Information*.

 ## TODO